 Brian was born and raised in Lancaster, VA.
 He and his wife now reside in Richmond, VA and have a home on Carter’s Creek in Irvington, VA.

-Susan was honored in 2007 by the Fairfax County Chamber of Commerce with its Blue Diamond Award recognizing Excellence in Corporate Citizenship and was recognized in 2011 by Virginia Business Magazine as one of Virginia’s 25 People You Need to Know.
-She is an honorary member of Leadership Fairfax and has been recognized by Fairfax County’s Board of Supervisors for her many years with Leadership Fairfax.
+Susan has been recognized by Virginia Business Magazine as one of Virginia’s 25 People You Need to Know, Virginia Chamber of Commerce, and the Northern Virginia (then Fairfax County) Chamber of Commerce.
+Susan is an honorary member of Leadership Fairfax and has been recognized by Fairfax County’s Board of Supervisors for her many years with Leadership Fairfax.

-Susan holds a master’s degree in public administration and bachelor’s degree in political science from the University of Texas at El Paso.
-She is a 1999 Fellow of the Thomas C. Sorensen Institute for Political Leadership from the University of Virginia.
+Susan holds a master’s degree in public administration and bachelor’s degree in political science from the University of Texas at El Paso and is a 1999 Fellow of the Sorensen Institute for Political Leadership from the University of Virginia.

 Formerly Chief Financial Officer and Corporate Secretary for CFS, Chesapeake Bank and Chesapeake Investment Group; senior officer responsible for Chesapeake’s fixed income portfolios; regular member of the CFA Institute; Richmond Society for Financial Analysts; Chairman of Chesapeake’s Asset/Liability Management Committee; past member and Chair of the Virginia Bankers Association Operations Committee; past president of the National Liberty Users Group, a national software group representing approximately 300 banks; past Chairman and past Treasurer of the Foundation for Historic Christ Church; past Trustee and Treasurer of the Lancaster Public Library; past trustee and Treasurer of the Grace Church Endowment Fund.